-The Cavaliers have scored game-winning baskets in the closing seconds of two games this season.
+The Cavaliers have scored game-winning baskets in the closing seconds of four games this season and four different players have made those game-winning shots.

 J.R.
 Reynolds made a driving layup with 1.5 seconds left in overtime to lift UVa to a 79-77 win over Loyola Marymount (Dec.
 23) in Charlottesville.
 Reynolds had made only 2-8 field goal attempts prior to the game-winning shot.